nyu-software-engineering/react-js-starter-app/README.md

 There are some common practices that we have not included here, since we believe they are distraction's from a beginner's ability to master React's code patterns.
 - use of a state manager, such as Redux or Mobx
 - use of a front-end framework, such as Bootstrap or Material Design
+- use of a rendering engine, such as Handlebars or Pug
 - use of a custom back-end API
 - inclusion of user account registration or log in functionality